How Do I Know If PTSD Articles Are Credible?

 How to tell if a website is credible: A guide

-One of the first things many might look for when landing on a website is to determine who is running the site.
+As you search for reliable information on post-traumatic stress disorder (PTSD), it can help to know how to check that a source is credible.
+One of the first things you might look for when landing on a website is to determine who is running the site.
 It should be easy for most to find an “about” tab on the site, either on the landing page or in a drop-down menu outlining who publishes the materials there and what groups they may be affiliated with.

 You may also look for things like biographies, credentials or a short history about why an organization got started.
 If this information is difficult to find, that may be a red flag that the website may not be entirely credible.

 When clicking on a specific post, you might also look for information about the author/editor.
 Have they written any books or won any awards?
-Do they have prior experience with writing or studying the topic?
+Do they have prior experience with writing about or studying post-traumatic stress disorder?
 Also, if the writer isn’t a psychiatrist, psychologist, counselor or therapist, you might choose to look for an indication that the post was verified as clinically accurate by a pro.

 As you search, there should generally be a link to the author, editor or expert’s contact information and credentials.
 If there isn’t, but the article still seems legitimate, a quick Google search should yield results that can help to establish the site’s credibility.